realinternetbox/angry-bee-agent/README.md

 # Angry Bee Agent
-Angry Bee Agent Collector is a simple program to collect your network data.
+Angry Bee Agent Collector is a simple daemon program to collect your network data.

 To collect data we are using a open source software called Speedtest-CLI.